-The Employment Equality (Sexual Orientation) Regulations 2003 prohibited discrimination at work due to sexual orientation.
+The Employment Equality (Sexual Orientation) Regulations 2003 prohibited discrimination against sexuality at work.
 Since October 2010 sexual orientation and gay discrimination at work have been covered by the Equality Act.
 The legislation protects lesbians, gay men, bisexuals and heterosexuals from discrimination as a result of their sexual orientation.

 The law also protects people who are correctly or incorrectly assumed to have a particular sexual orientation.